The Discovery of the Longevity Vitamin

 2. The Fungal Factory: Where to Find EGT

 Remarkably, Ergothioneine is highly heat-stable.
-This means that unlike Vitamin C, which can be easily destroyed during cooking, the EGT in mushrooms remains fully bioavailable whether the mu
+This means that unlike Vitamin C, which can be easily destroyed during cooking, the EGT in mushrooms remains fully bioavailable whether the mushrooms are sautéed, roasted, or simmered into a restorative broth.

 3. Cardiovascular and Systemic Resilience